Will Lime scooters go or stay on Auckland streets? Decision due this afternoon

 The two bodies gave Lime until noon today to respond to their concerns, with AT chairman Lester Levy saying, if it failed to meet the deadline, management would take appropriate action.

-"If this was an aircraft with a problem it would be grounded," he said
+"If this was an aircraft with a problem it would be grounded," Levy said.

 High expectations had been set for scooter safety for Lime's customers and other road users as part of Lime's licence extension, Kimpton said.